-7. Programming of the Panel
+6. Programming of the Panel

-The X-Series control panels is optimised to be programmed and use with an LCD keypad.
-The system can be programmed with a LED keypad except for a few locations, will be highlighted when such locations are discussed.
-The following section describes how programming data is represented in the X-Series panels and how to program it, specifically with the LED keypad.
+The XSeries control panels is optimised to be programmed and used with an LCD keypad.
+The system can be programmed with an LED keypad except for a few locations which will be highlighted when such locations are discussed.
+The following section describes how programming data is represented in the XSeries panels and how to program it, specifically with the LED keypad.

-For all programming procedures, the [] key functions as the <ENTER> key and the [#] hash key functions as a<CLEAR> or an <EXIT> program key.
+For all programming procedures, the [\] key functions as the <ENTER> key and the [#] hash key functions as a<CLEAR> or an <EXIT> program key.